egirna/icapeg/README.md

 1. You will have to restart the ICAP server each time you change anything in the config file.

-2. You will have to restart squid whenever you restart the ICAP
+2. You will have to restart squid whenever you restart the ICAP.

-3. You need to configure your network(or your browser)'s proxy settings to go through squid
+3. You need to configure your network(or your browser)'s proxy settings to go through squid.

 ### Contributing